-5.1 General Characteristics and Motivation
+5.1.
+General characteristics and motivation

-The CACE project - Cognitive Artificial Creatures Environment, being developed by our group at the University of Campinas, Brazil, consists of a computer game where robots (virtual creatures), controlled by a cognitive architecture working as a mind, try to accomplish a given task.
-The task is a "leaflet" containing a sequence of specific objects that must be collected in
+The CACE project - Cognitive Artificial Creatures Environment, being developed by our group at the University of Campinas, Brazil, consists of a virtual environment where robots (virtual creatures), controlled by a cognitive architecture, try to accomplish a given task.
+The task is a "leaflet" containing a sequence of specific objects that must be collected in the environment and delivered in a specific place.
+The performance is basically measured in how fast the robots correctly accomplish their tasks along the available time.
+Figure 2 presents a screen shot of the scenario of the environment.

-The environment is essentially dynamic, since the robots can change the position of the objects by hiding them under the ground or simply moving them to other positions in the game space.
-Figures 3 and 4 show the robots and other entities of the game: food (nuts and apples), obstacles (in pink) and objects (bricks with different colors).
+The environment is essentially dynamic, since the robots can change the position of the objects by hiding them under the ground or simply moving them to other positions in the environment space.
+Figures 3 and 4 show the robots and other entities of the scenario: food (nuts and apples), obstacles (in pink) and objects (bricks with different colors).

-In the current version of the game, competition among the robots is encouraged and they never help each other or form teams.
+In our current experiments, competition among the robots is encouraged and they never help each other or form teams.
 Consequently, simply moving an object that does not belong to its private leaflet, but that may belong to others, may be an interesting move to interfere in the other robots' performance.
 In addition, homeostatic internal states must be observed: the robots spend energy along the time, which has to be reestablished by food consuming.
 However, the food may be perishable or not.
 Consequently, along the time, it is expected that the robots develop a strategy where perishable food is consumed preferably and within their validity period and the best place to store the non-perishable food for future consumption and precaution.